“I’m always looking for insights into the real Doris Day because I’m stuck with this infatuation and need to explain it to myself.”

 Yes, I’ve got an embarrassing fan confession to make.

-I wrote Doris Day…let’s just say I wrote her a couple of times over the years.
-And each time, Doris wrote me back.
+I wrote Doris a few letters over the years.
+Each time, Doris wrote me back.
 She took the time to respond to all of us who wrote her.
 According to Doris’ son Terry, even in her later years, decades after Doris officially retired, she still received about 200 fan letters a week.
 That’s ten thousand letters a year that Doris Day personally responded to.

 Through 2019, The Doris Day Animal Foundation held a yearly celebration in Doris’ beloved Carmel to honor her April 3 birthday.
 Fans from all over the world attended.
-And when possible, Doris herself dropped by.
+When possible, Doris herself dropped by.

 Even after 2014, when Doris could no longer attend the festivities, she’d send one of her famous tapes with a cheerful greeting and thank you to all her fans present.
-I was lucky enough to attend the DDAF birthday celebrations in 2017, 2018, and 2019, and it was absolutely amazing to hear ninety-plus-year-old Doris’ sweet voice, still as crisp and distinctly Doris as it had been in the prime of her career.
+I was lucky enough to attend the DDAF birthday celebrations in 2017, 2018, and 2019.
+It was amazing to hear ninety-plus-year-old Doris’ sweet voice, still as crisp and distinctly Doris as it had been in the prime of her career.

 Talking with Doris Day: A Dream Come True

-At Doris’ 2018 Birthday Celebration, my ultimate dream came true when I had the once in a lifetime opportunity to speak with Doris on the phone.
-I finally had the chance to tell her, voice to voice, what a wonderfully positive influence she’s been in my life.
+At Doris’ 2018 Birthday Celebration, I had the once in a lifetime opportunity to speak with Doris on the phone.
+I finally had the chance to tell her, voice to voice, what a positive influence she’s been in my life.

 More Doris Day!

-And that’s it for my introduction to Doris Day.
-Be sure to join me next time as I cover my favorite musical from Doris’ early years at Warner Bros., Lullaby of Broadway (1951), and share what it was like meeting Miriam Nelson, the talented choreographer for the film who succeeded in getting Doris Day dancing again.
+Join me next as I cover my favorite musical from Doris’ early years at Warner Bros., Lullaby of Broadway (1951).
+I’ll share what it was like meeting Miriam Nelson, the film’s choreographer, who succeeded in getting Doris Day dancing again.